 If Both You and Your Future Spouse Are Outside the United States

 If you want to come to the U.S. and marry, and then stay here, the K1 visa is the best solution.
 A fiancé visa will allow your future spouse to come to the United States, marry, and then adjust their status.

 If, however, you simply want to get married in the United States and then return to another country to apply for the green card, perhaps due to employment or family considerations, then you can always marry on a temporary visa as long as you are abiding by state laws on marriage and understand that under the “90-day rule,” you will be non-eligible for adjusting your status in the United States.

-Perhaps, though, you want to marry and initially live abroad.
+Maybe you want to marry a foreigner and initially live abroad.
 This works, too!
 The U.S government will recognize all marriages conducted abroad — as long as they were registered with local authorities.
-You will also not be bound by U.S. state laws on marriage, but rather will have to abide by laws and customs of the country you have married in such as eligibility, parental consent, and divorce rules.
+You will also not be bound by U.S. state laws on marriage, but rather will have to abide by laws and customs of the country you have married in — such as eligibility, parental consent, and divorce rules.

 U.S. authorities only recognize civil marriages for immigration purposes, in which a marriage certificate has been issued by recognized authorities at a local or national level.

 USCIS will not recognize (even if valid in the place it was celebrated): polygamous relationships; underage marriages; civil unions, domestic partnerships, or other such relationships not recognized as marriages in the place of celebration; proxy marriages where one person was not present during the ceremony; and relationships entered into for purely immigration reasons.

 This means that, even if your home country allows certain types of marriages, they may not be recognized by the U.S. authorities for the purposes of sponsoring or being sponsored as a spouse.